APPENDICES

 Milling, Exile Without End, 47, lists an HMS Jamaica, under master Samuel Hood, as one of the two British warships that went to South Carolina with Acadian prisoners of war, but I have found this ship in no other source.
 It arrived with HMS Syren, so it may also have come from Chignecto in late 1755.

 Note that this list contains no ships that removed Acadians from Cobeguit in the fall of 1755.
-This is because virtually the entire population of that settlement escaped to Île St.-Jean, now Prince Edward Island, before British forces could get to them that summer. Île St.-Jean at the time was a French possession, so, by escaping to the island, the Cobeguit refugees enjoyed a respite from British oppression; in fact, many Acadians from Cobeguit had moved there in the early 1750s at the behest of the Abbé Le Loutre, a French priest who controlled the local Mi'kmaq bands and who used threats of pillaging and murder to pressure the Acadians into supporting the French.08 The Acadians' respite from British attack on Île St.-Jean ended in the autumn of 1758 after the British captured the French stronghold at Louisbourg on nearby Île Royale, now Cape Breton Island, in late July of that year.
+This is because virtually the entire population of that settlement escaped to Île St.-Jean, now Prince Edward Island, via Tatamagouche and other North Shore ports, before British forces could get to them that summer. Île St.-Jean at the time was a French possession, so, by escaping to the island, the Cobeguit refugees enjoyed a respite from British oppression; in fact, many Acadians from Cobeguit had moved there in the early 1750s at the behest of the Abbé Le Loutre, a French priest who controlled the local Mi'kmaq bands and who used threats of pillaging and murder to pressure the Acadians into supporting the French.
+The Île St.-Jean Acadians' respite from deportation ended in the autumn of 1758 when the French stronghold at Louisbourg on nearby Île Royale fell to the British in late July.
 British forces descended on Île St.-Jean, rounded up most of its Acadian habitants, and deported them on overcrowded ships to France.
-Many of the Cobeguit Acadians were among the exiles rounded up on the island.
+Many of the Cobeguit migrants were among the Acadians rounded up on the island.

-Chepoudy, Petitcoudiac, and Memramcook, in present-day southeastern New Brunswick, were Chignecto area settlements.
-In the summer of 1755, they lay in territory claimed but not controlled by the British.
-Such was the case also of the Beaubassin area of Chignecto west of the Missaguash River, the present boundary between Nova Scotia and New Brunswick.
-The fall of French Fort Beauséjour near Beaubassin on 16 June 1755, which the British renamed Fort Cumberland, and the summons by Colonel Monckton of the Chignecto area men to Fort Cumberland on 10 August to hear Governor Lawrence's proclamation, nabbed 400 or so Chignecto area men and boys, hence the hundreds deported from there.
-If a man from Chepoudy, Petitcoudiac, or Memramcook answered the summons to Fort Cumberland on 10 August and fell into the clutches of the British, his family likely departed with him on one of the Chignecto transports two months later.
-But most of the Acadians from Chepoudy, Petitcoudiac, and Memramcook, especially from the upper Petitcoudiac villages, fled into the woods after Beauséjour fell and escaped deportation.
+Chepoudy, Petitcoudiac, and Memramcook (the trois-rivières) were Chignecto-area settlements.
+In the summer of 1755, the trois-rivières settlements lay in territory claimed but not controlled by Britain.
+Such was the case also of the Beaubassin area of Chignecto west of the Missaguash River, the present boundary between the Canadian provinces of Nova Scotia and New Brunswick.
+The fall of French Fort Beauséjour near Beaubassin on 16 June 1755, which the British renamed Fort Cumberland, and the summons by Lieutenant Colonel Monckton of the Chignecto area men to Fort Cumberland on August 10 to hear Governor Lawrence's proclamation, nabbed 420 Acadian men and boys, hence the hundreds deported from there.
+If a man from the trois-rivières answered Monckton's summons and fell into the clutches of the British, his family likely departed with him on one of the Chignecto transports two months later.
+But most of the Acadians from the trois-rivières, especially from the upper Petitcoudiac, fled into the woods after Beauséjour fell and escaped deportation.
 Meanwhile, while waiting for the transports to arrive, the British confined some of the Chignecto men at nearby Fort Lawrence.
-On the night of 1 October, 85 of the Fort Lawrence detainees escaped, led probably by Joseph Broussard dit Beausoleil of Petitcoudiac, and most of them probably eluded deportation.
-Meanwhile, British forces burned the farms at Chepoudy, the lower Petitcoudiac, and Memramcook as they had done at Minas, Beaubassin, and in the Annapolis River valley, to deny the escapees sustenance in the winter months ahead.
-When a British force was burning the villages on the upper Petitcoudiac in early September, a French Canadian force led by Lieutenant Charles Deschamps de Boishébert from Rivière St.-Jean drove them away with heavy losses, but only after Monckton's men captured 30 women and children and destroyed hundreds of buildings and a large quantity of wheat.
-The British did not return to the upper Petitcoudiac until 1758, after the fall of Louisbourg, so that area became a center of resistance, led by Joseph Broussard dit Beausoleil and others, against the hated invaders.
+On the night of October 1, 85 of the Fort Lawrence detainees, led probably by resistance leader Joseph Broussard dit Beausoleil of Petitcoudiac, escaped through a tunnel, and most of them probably eluded deportation.
+Meanwhile, British forces burned the farms at Chepoudy, on the lower Petitcoudiac, and on the Memramcook as they had done at Minas, Beaubassin, and in the Annapolis River valley, to deny the escapees sustenance during the winter months ahead.
+When a British force was burning the villages on the Petitcoudiac in early September, a force of French troupes de la marine, Acadian partisans, and Indians, led by Lieutenant Charles Deschamps de Boishébert, recently arrived from Rivière St.-Jean, drove them away, but only after Monckton's men captured 30 women and children and destroyed hundreds of buildings and a large quantity of wheat.
+The British did not return to the upper Petitcoudiac until 1758, after the fall of Louisbourg, so that area became a center of resistance, led by Beausoleil Broussard and others, against the hated invaders.

-In the autumn of 1755, the British did not or could not get at the Acadians on upper Rivière St.-Jean, in present-day New Brunswick, hence no transports were sent from there.
-On 30 June 1755, soon after the fall of Beauséjour, a British naval force under ex-privateer Captain John Rouse attacked the French fort at the mouth of Rivière St.-Jean, Fort Ménagoèche, but not until the fort's commander, Lieutenant Charles Deschamps de Boishébert, blew up the fort and withdrew upriver to a narrow bend, where he established a fortified camp to block passage up the river.
-As a result, the settlements farther up the St.-Jean, where most of Acadians in the area lived, were safe for now.
-This was fortunate for the 200 or so Annapolis valley Acadians who escaped deportation in the autumn of 1755.
-After languishing in the woods above the valley and enduring a terrible winter on the Fundy shore, in March 1756 they somehow crossed the bay to the French-controlled side and found succor among their countrymen on upper Rivière St.-Jean.
-Acadians from Annapolis Royal bound for North Carolina aboard the ship Pembroke, after seizing the vessel, sought refuge among the Acadians on the upper St.-Jean in the winter of 1756, as did refugees from Petitcoudiac, Chepoudy, and Memramcook who Lieutenant Boishébert had rescued from the British the previous autumn.
-By the spring of 1756, in fact, Boishébert reported to his superior, the governor-general of Canada, that he was attempting to feed and shelter upwards of 600 refugees and settlers on the upper St.-Jean, nearly triple the size of the population there before the deportations!
+In the autumn of 1755, the British did not or could not get at the Acadians on Rivière St.-Jean, in present-day New Brunswick, hence no transports were sent from there.
+On 30 June 1755, soon after the fall of Beauséjour, a British naval force under ex-privateer Captain John Rous attacked the French fort near the mouth of Rivière St.-Jean, Fort Menagouèche.
+The fort's commander, Lieutenant Charles Deschamps de Boishébert, blew up the fort and withdrew upriver to a narrow bend, where, from a previously established fortified camp, he and his men blocked passage up the river.
+As a result, the settlements farther up the St.-Jean at Ste.-Anne-du-Pays-Bas, Ekoupag, and Nashouat, where most of Acadians in the area lived, were safe for now.
+This was fortunate for the 300 or so Annapolis valley Acadians who escaped deportation in the autumn of 1755.
+After languishing in the woods above the valley and enduring a terrible winter on the Fundy shore, in March 1756 they crossed the bay to the French-controlled side and found succor among their countrymen on Rivière St.-Jean.
+Acadians from Annapolis Royal bound for North Carolina aboard the ship Pembroke, after seizing the vessel, sought refuge among the Acadians on the St.-Jean in the winter of 1756, as did refugees from the trois-rivières area who had managed to elude British forces the previous autumn.
+By the spring of 1756, in fact, Boishébert reported to his superior, the governor-general of Canada, that he was attempting to feed and shelter upwards of 600 refugees and settlers on the St.-Jean, nearly triple the size of the population there before the deportations!
 In mid-June 1756, more refugees appeared on the river, including five families from South Carolina, who, after being released by the governor of that faraway colony, had made the long, perilous journey back to Acadia by boat.
-Nine men among these refugees, including Alexandre and Victor Broussard dit Beausoleil, had escaped from South Carolina before the governor's "amnesty" and had made their way overland though Indian country all the way back to Rivière St.-Jean.
-The Broussards continued on to Shediac on the Gulf of St. Lawrence shore to join their relatives there, but the other refugees from South Carolina lingered on the upper St.-Jean.
-As a result of the overcrowding and lack of subsistence on the river, Boishébert urged refugee families to move on to Miramichi, north of Shediac, or to Québec, where many of their fellow Acadians had gone.
-Some of the South Carolina refugees were allowed to join their kinsmen on Île St.-Jean although the island had become crowded with refugees from Cobeguit and Chignecto.
-Not until the late summer of 1758, after the fall of Louisbourg on Île Royale, did the British send a large expedition under Brigadier Robert Monckton, the despoiler of Chignecto, to round up the Acadians on Rivière St.-Jean.
+Nine men among these refugees, including Alexandre and Victor Broussard dit Beausoleil, had escaped from South Carolina before the governor's "amnesty" and had made their way overland through Indian country, determined to return to their families in the Chignecto area.
+Only the Broussards made it to Rivière St.-Jean.
+They continued on to Shediac, on the Gulf of St. Lawrence, to join their relatives there, but the other refugees from South Carolina lingered at the settlements along the St.-Jean.
+As a result of the overcrowding and lack of subsistence on the river, Boishébert urged refugee families to move on to Miramichi, north of Shediac, or to Québec, where many of their fellow Acadians already had gone via the St.-Jean portage route to Rivière-du-Loup on the lower St. Lawrence.
+Some of the South Carolina refugees were allowed to join their kinsmen on Île St.-Jean although the island had become crowded with refugees from Chignecto and Cobeguit.
+Not until the late summer of 1758, after the fall of Louisbourg on Île Royale, did the British send a large expedition, under Brigadier Robert Monckton, the despoiler of Chignecto, to round up the Acadians on Rivière St.-Jean.
 Monckton's numbers overawed the few French and Indians defending the lower river.
-Monckton rebuilt Fort Ménagoèche at the mouth of the river, which prompted most of the Acadians upriver to move on to Québec or face deportation.
-A few months later, in February 1759, some of Monckton's men, under Lieutenant Moses Hazen, attacked the upriver settlements, with terrible consequences for the hand full of Acadians still living there.
+Monckton built Fort Frederic at the mouth of the river, which prompted most of the Acadians upriver to move on to Québec or to refugee camps on the Gulf of St. Lawrence shore or face deportation.
+A few months later, in late January or early February 1759, Monckton sent New-English rangers under Lieutenant Moses Hazen to clear out the river settlements around Ste.-Anne-du-Pays-Bas, with terrible consequences for the Acadians still living there.

 From Chignecto